actualize-ae/voice-chat-pdf/README.md

 1. **Client App (Frontend):** The user uploads a document and interacts with it through the app.
 2. **Document Storage (Supabase):** The document is stored securely, and metadata is captured.
 3. **Embedding Generation (RAG Pipeline):** The document is processed, embeddings are generated, and stored in the **Qdrant Vector Store**.
-4. **Query Handling (Retriever & Cohere):** When a user queries the document, relevant chunks are retrieved using the embeddings.
+4. **Query Handling (Retriever & Reranking):** When a user queries the document, relevant chunks are retrieved using the embeddings.
 5. **Response Generation (OpenAI API):** The retrieved chunks are passed to the **OpenAI API**, which generates a response that is returned to the user through the **Client App**.

 This architecture ensures seamless interaction, real-time voice responses, and efficient document handling, making **DocTalk** a robust platform for document-based AI interactions.